OpenChain-Project/Reference-Material/Education-For-Internal-Teams/Explainer_Compliance_Risk_Legal.md

   - …developers and other participants are appropriately skilled, trained, empowered and managed;
   - …we know the components we have in our code, and the licences each of them are under;
   - …we have a documented and managed procedure for understanding, handling and complying with each of the licences;
-  - … we have an effective mechanism for dealing with queries and issues.
+  - …we have an effective mechanism for dealing with queries and issues.
 - Founded on **quality and process management standards** based on existing ISO industry standards _\[insert other standards already adopted by company for supply chain management\]_